tobijahu/one-time-access/README.md

 ```
 /bin/dash ota-ssh-client.sh readme.md
 ```
+Since the script uses _ssh-agent_, enter the credentials for the given user on the host.
 The output will look like the following.
 ```
-[2017-05-05 11:00] Added file for download: /sites/vhosts/mettenbr.ink/www/ota/c78a96a540869dfdb7d6e51617d962b/readme.md
+Enter passphrase for /home/youruser/.ssh/id_rsa:
+readme.md
 https://mettenbr.ink/ota/c78a96a540869dfdb7d6e51617d962b/readme.md
 ```
-Send the second/last expression to a person of your choice since this is the online link to the file to download it once.
+Send the last line to a person of your choice since this is the online link to the file that can only be downloaded once.

 #### Create an alias at .bashrc
 To use the script from command line just add an alias to your `.bashrc`.
-Replace `~/github/one-time-access/ota-ssh-client.sh` accordingly for your setup.
+Replace `~/github/one-time-access/ota-ssh-client.sh` according to your setup.
 ```
 echo 'alias ota-ssh-client="/bin/dash ~/github/one-time-access/ota-ssh-client.sh"' >> ~/.bashrc
 . ~/.bashrc